Affine Hecke algebras for classical p-adic groups: Unitary groups

 \section{Unitary groups}

 In this section we discuss how the setup and the statements in Sections \ref{sec:GSpin}--\ref{sec:Langlands} can be adjusted, so that the arguments and the results hold for unitary groups.
 Most of this can be found in \cite{Moe1} and \cite[\S C]{Hei4}.
-However, we prefer to use the more convenient description of L-parameters for unitary groups from \cite{GGP}.
+We prefer to use the convenient description of $L$-parameters for unitary groups from \cite{GGP}.

 Let $E/F$ be a separable quadratic extension.
 Let $V$ be a finite dimensional $E$-vector space endowed with an Hermitian form.
 Recall that the unitary group $\rU(V)$ is a reductive algebraic $F$-group, an outer form of $\GL_{\dim V}$.
 The classification of pure inner twists reads: \begin{itemize} \item When $\dim V = 2n$, there is one quasi-split group $\rU_{2n}(E/F)$ and one pure inner twist $\rU'_{2n}(E/F)$, which is not quasi-split. \item When $\dim V = 2n+1$, there is a quasi-split group $\rU_{2n+1}(E/F)$, associated to a Hermitian form with discriminant 1.
 There is an isomorphic but different form $\rU'_{2n+1}(E/F)$, which is associated to an Hermitian form whose discriminant is nontrivial in $F^\times / N_{E/F}(E^\times)$. \end{itemize} The complex dual group of $\rU_m (E/F)$ and $\rU'_m (E/F)$ is $\GL_m (\C)$.
 The group \\ $\mb W_F / \mb W_E = \mr{Gal}(E/F)$ acts on $\GL_m (\C)$ by the outer automorphism